satispay/woocommerce-plugin/readme.txt

 As soon as the customer confirms the payment, the transaction is completed, thus eliminating the possibility of chargeback.

 == Changelog ==

+= 1.5.2 =
+* Support to latest versions of WordPress and WooCommerce

 = 1.5.1 =
 * Added WooCommerce version check support